 Technoconfidentiality is difficult and tedious for our monkey minds to get a handle on.
 However, it’s not too hard.
 The trick is, don’t get hung up on thinking you are some kind of secret agent who needs to hide from the NSA.
-I am sure they are a bunch of shits, but they probably aren’t going to harass you personally unless you are in a very unfortunate geopolitical situation.
-You are no Osama bin Laden.
-Deal with state surveillance through political means if you are worried about the state stealing your information.
-(Or at least, work up gradually to truly paranoid privacy attitudes and tinfoil hats.)
+If the NSA cares about you, you are not my target audience; I’m sure someone else in your concrete bunker is way more expert than me anyway.
+I am sure the NSA are a bunch of shits, but they probably aren’t going to harass you personally unless you are in a very unfortunate geopolitical situation.
+If you live in a repressive state, I wish you all the best, but don’t expect to get actionable advice from an article I maintain to persuade my mum to protect herself from identity thieves and my friends to stop giving free information to Facebook.

 Instead, for us normal people, the rule should be: Start by not giving your information away for free to everyone.
 And don’t simply surrender because it’s too hard: That’s just doing what big business wants you to do..

 That said, just because I’m talking about what our attitude should be as informed consumers of the addictive drug of single-serve online socialising, doesn’t mean I’m blaming Jane/Joe Public for not getting it right.
 As long as corporate social networks are permitted to harness their heady blend of plausibly-deniable social engineering on the vulnerable, we are all put at greater risk.